A Tiny C (x86_64) Function Hooking Library

 Microsoft Research currently maintains a library known as MS Detours.
 It allows for the interception of Windows API calls within the memory address space of a process.

-This might be useful in certain situtations such as if you are writing a D3D9 (DirectX) hook and you need to intercept cetain graphics routines.
+This might be useful in certain situations such as if you are writing a D3D9 (DirectX) hook and you need to intercept cetain graphics routines.
 This is commonly done for ESP and wallhacks where the Z depth buffer needs to be disabled for certain character models, for D3D9 this might involve hooking DrawIndexedPrimitive.

 1